4CLAY/ladder/README.md

    terraform apply
    ```

-## Monitoring and Maintenance

-To monitor the status of your nodes, consider integrating Azure Monitor or other monitoring tools.
-Regularly check the health of your nodes and apply updates as necessary using the established update mechanism.

 ## Disclaimer

 This project is for personal learning and communication purposes only.
 Please do not use it for illegal activities or in production environments.